Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 How to Wear the Vest with a Suit

-The secret to wearing a vest is about choosing the right vest to go with your suit.
+The secret to wearing a vest is choosing the right one for your suit.
 You have two options when going with a vest.

 how to wear a vest with suit

 If you are not looking for a vest that matches your suit, you can go with a contrasting vest.
-This choice will still need to be the right material and color to go with your vest.
+This choice will still need to be the right material and color for your vest.

 The details of your vest matter, as well.
 It should be made from quality material, with buttons that aren’t cheap plastic.